peilinchen1102/NYTBooks/README.md

 The following **optional** features are implemented:

 - [x] Improve and customize the user interface through styling and coloring
+- [x] The "Buy" button successfully opens the page on Amazon

 ## Video Walkthrough